-- 2A Explore the opportunity for a cultural node adjacent to the park outside 941 Collins Street. - 2B Identify how the Heritage Fleet can contribute to the historic working waterfront and maritime heritage experience of the project.

-- 2C Explore the interpretation of ecology and history at Collins Wharf park. - 2D Work with developers in the adaptive reuse of the old Victoria Harbour Shipping Control Tower and its integration into Collins Wharf park.
+- 2A Explore the opportunity for a cultural node adjacent to the park outside 941 Collins Street. - 2B Identify how the heritage fleet can contribute to the historic working waterfront and maritime heritage experience of the project. - 2C Explore the interpretation of ecology and history at Collins Wharf Park (refer to Appendix B). - 2D Work with developers in the adaptive reuse of the old Victoria Harbour Shipping Control Tower and its integration into Collins Wharf Park (refer to Appendix B).